zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

    ![](./images/adb-dbv_030.png " ")

-2. You must “restart” the database to complete the Database Vault enabling process
+2. You must restart the database to complete the Database Vault enabling process

     - Restart the database from the console by selecting "**Restart**" in "More Actions" drop-list as shown

        ![](./images/adb-dbv_007.png " ")

-    - Once restart completes, log in to SQL Worksheet as *admin* user and verify DV is enabled
+    - Once restart completes, log in to SQL Worksheet as *`ADMIN`* user and verify DV is enabled

       ````
       <copy>SELECT * FROM DBA_DV_STATUS;</copy>